Project-Pandora-Game/pandora-documentation/Getting_started.md

 **If you are only planning to do asset contributions, please follow the [Asset Creation Tutorial](./asset_creation/Asset_creation_tutorial.md).**

-Asset Creation Tutorial has steps tailored specifically for asset creators and less tech-savvy contributors to get the simplest setup necessary for contributing only assets.
+The Asset Creation Tutorial has steps tailored specifically for asset creators and less tech-savvy contributors to get the simplest setup necessary for contributing only assets.
-This document is aimed at code developers.
+This document is aimed at code developers or contributors that want to work on both, code and assets.

 # What you need

 The following list gives you a brief overview of the things you need to create or install on your local machine.
-Deatiled descriptions follow in the later sub-sections.
+Detailed descriptions follow in the later sub-sections.

 - A GitHub Account
 - A development environment